 - Avoid waiting for too long to invest.
 Once you’ve found a good catch, go for it because waiting will just mean waiting for your competitors to take them first.

 When you take an investment loan from the bank, you already know how many years and hundreds of pounds it will take you to repay it back.
 So if you have any major debts which are currently not cleared – student loans, house loans or pending credit card bills (which can be really high), do not take a new loan.
 The experts in property management in London suggest that you should not spend more than 30% of your monthly income on repaying loans.
 So, make sure you’re not writing cheques that your monthly income can’t pay!

 - Invest in rental properties

 The advantage of rental properties is that while you’re paying off your loan, you’re also making money from rent.
 So essentially, your bank balance isn’t falling.
-At the beginning of the month you pay a monthly installment to the bank, a few days later your tenants pay the rent.
+At the beginning of the month, you pay a monthly instalment to the bank, a few days later your tenants pay the rent.
 Let’s say you’re investing in property now for the long-term future.
-Invest in a three or four bedroom house or apartment, give it out on rent and make money as a landlord.
+Invest in a three or four-bedroom house or apartment, give it out on rent and make money as a landlord.
 Eventually, you can use it as your own family home.